-- (a) The CEO may withdraw temporary admitting privileges at any time, after consulting with the Chief of Staff, or the CMO.
-Clinical privileges shall then expire as soon as patients have been discharged or alternate care has been arranged. - (b) If the care or safety of patients might be endangered by continued treatment by the individual granted temporary privileges, the CEO, the Chief of Staff or the CMO may immediately withdraw all temporary privileges.
-The Chief of Staff shall assign to another practitioner responsibility for the care of such individual's patients until they are discharged or an appropriate transfer arranged.
+- (a) The CEO may withdraw temporary admitting privileges at any time, after consulting with the Chief of Staff, the Chair of the Credentials Committee, the department chair, or the CMO.
+Clinical privileges shall then expire as soon as patients have been discharged or alternate care has been arranged. - (b) If the care or safety of patients might be endangered by continued treatment by the individual granted temporary privileges, the CEO, the department chair, the Chief of Staff, or the CMO may immediately withdraw all temporary privileges.
+The department chair or the Chief of Staff shall assign to another practitioner responsibility for the care of such individual's patients until they are discharged or an appropriate transfer arranged.
 Whenever possible, consideration shall be given to the wishes of the patient in the selection of a substitute practitioner.